Dominican Spanish: 6 Linguistic Twists You’ve Got to Know

 There are so many beautiful words that you need in your vocabulary, words like aguacero (heavy rain), callao (a pebble or a dance) and ratatá (really cool).

-Learning to speak and understand the Dominican Spanish around you has a great deal of benefits.
+Learning to how to speak and understand Dominican Spanish has a great deal of benefits.
 You’re training your ears and your tongue to a new dialect and that means you can even try out new words and phrases that are unique to it.
 This will help you with any other brand of Spanish and especially Latin American and Caribbean Spanish.
 You may also end up meeting new Dominican friends to practice with in your hometown.

 Time to get your ears acquainted with this beautiful country’s language!